-When it comes to beauty, there’s nothing we love more than a universally flattering product.
-Nars Blush in Orgasm ($30), MAC's Lipstick in Ruby Woo ($19), any one of these lipstick shades… We equip ourselves with these foolproof picks, knowing they’ll come through for us each time with their magical ability to flatter all skin tones.
+When it comes to beauty, there’s nothing we love more than a product that works for everyone.
+Nars Blush in Orgasm ($30), MAC's Lipstick in Ruby Woo ($19), or any one of our other favorite universally flattering lipstick shades.
+We equip ourselves with these foolproof picks, knowing they’ll come through for us each time with their magical ability to flatter all skin tones.
 Haircuts, on the other hand, are a completely different story.
 There’s a reason we obsess and Pinterest-scroll for days before an appointment with our hairstylist, and have slowly realized (through trial and error—lots of error) that just because Emma Watson can pull off a pixie cut doesn’t mean that we necessarily can too.